Hair Today Gone Tomorrow…Vitamin D and Male Pattern Baldness

 Human beings are primates.
 We have more in common with chimpanzees, genetically speaking than any other animal.
 And like all primates, we grow fur.
 Only we don’t call it fur, we call it hair.
 Men and women both grow hair all over their bodies, to varying degrees, but the hair we care about the most is the hair on our heads.
 Keep reading about the effects of Vitamin D and Male Pattern Baldness.

 Men especially have long been concerned with their hair.
 Although traditionally, women get a lot of the attention for hair care needs, simply because women tend to have more hair to tend to, men also worry about whether their follicles are performing up to snuff.
 Specifically, men worry about hair loss, which is the state when hair follicles stop producing hair.
 Hair falls out fairly regularly as a part of the recycling process our whole bodies go through, but when the follicles stop making new hair to replace their fallen comrades, receding hairlines and even baldness are the results.
 And while women can and do also suffer from significant hair loss under certain circumstances, male pattern baldness, also known as androgenetic alopecia, is the type that garners most of the attention.
+It’s important to note that TRT and fertility can be interlinked, as testosterone replacement therapy (TRT) might impact fertility in men experiencing hair loss.
+Understanding these effects is crucial for those considering TRT as a treatment option.

 Since hair loss is such a concern, many men seek all kinds of potions, lotions, and other tricks to help save their hair from washing down the shower drain.
 While there are many external solutions that can be applied to the problem, including physical interventions like hairpieces for men or transplants, where hair follicles from other parts of the body (like the buttocks) are transplanted onto the scalp to try and create new hair growth, it remains true that the best way to affect your hair growth or lack thereof, is internally.
 This means diet and supplements, the vitamins and nutrients that you’re feeding your body.